Courses / DescriptionsEECS 407: Quantum Optics

-CATALOG DESCRIPTION: Review of quantum fields; quantization of the electro-magnetic field; photodetection theory; direct, homodyne and heterodyne detection; squeezed and photon-number state generation; application to optical communication and interferometers; introduction to quantum cryptography and quantum computation.
+Review of quantum fields; quantization of the electro-magnetic field; photodetection theory; direct, homodyne and heterodyne detection; squeezed and photon-number state generation; application to optical communication and interferometers; introduction to quantum cryptography and quantum computation.

 Mandel and Wolf, Optical Coherence and Quantum Optics, Cambridge Univ.
 Press

 Haus, Electromagnetic Noise and Quantum Optical Measurements , Springer, 2000

 COURSE DIRECTOR: Prof. Horace Yuen